TDGerve/MagmaPandas/README.md

 # MagmaPandas

-Pandas based tool set processing of geochemical data.
+Pandas based tool set for geochemical processing and modelling.

 Includes algorithms for: